Double burden: Married parent double burdens

 The double burden also presents itself in households with married parents.
 Households with two parents may only have one working parent providing the majority of domestic activities.

 Because of women's expanded roles in the workforce have generally not been accompanied by any relaxation of expectations for their family and domestic activities, many women today face the double burden of home and work responsibilities.
 Many women take on the largest portion of the domestic obligations of the home, even when they are working full-time jobs.
 This breeds anger and frustration, as these women know they do the majority of the housework on top of their careers.
 There have been said to be more reasons, other than gender roles, as to why there is a difference in the housework performed by men and women.
 Some theories have suggested that women's expectations for household cleanliness are higher than men's.
 Women feel like they must be responsible for the condition of the home in a way that men do not.
 Men do invest most of their time in their careers, but women spend double that time caring for the children, state of the home, and taking care of the domestic responsibilities.
-In a graph from the U.S. Bureau of Labor Statistics in 2004, that compare the workload of married men and women between the ages of 25–54, women are displayed as performing one hundred percent more housework than men, and men are displayed as having more leisure time than women.
+In a graph from the U.S. Bureau of Labor Statistics in 2004, that compare the workload of married men and women between the ages of 25 and 54, women are displayed as performing one hundred percent more housework than men, and men are displayed as having more leisure time than women.
 As the double burden increased in 1980, women became more critical of their marriages than men and wanted the men to do more around the house to ease the burden of a "second shift".
 The double burden of women who have jobs and still shoulder the majority of the housework at home leads to women filing or initiating divorce.